 A. General Parking at the University is controlled by signs, painted curbs, and painted pavement.
 Generally, yellow paint indicates that parking is prohibited at all times.
 Red paint indicates limited parking in accordance with the posted signs.
 It is the responsibility of the vehicle operator to find a proper parking space.
 Failure to find a legal space is not a license for violation of these Regulations.

 B. Parking restrictions are in effect all year, including student breaks, from Monday through Friday, 7:30 A.M. to 5:00 P.M. unless otherwise posted.
 Holidays are established separately by the academic and medical areas and may be determined by contacting the Department of Parking and Transportation.
 Signs at the lot entrances denote permit restrictions.
 Additional signs within the lot may denote an individually reserved space.
-In many lots, permit restrictions are lifted after 5 P.M.
-However, some permit restrictions are modified after 3:30 P.M. or 5 P.M.
-For example, A10, and D3 lots allow blue permits after 3:30 P.M.; an R1 or R2 permit is required in R2 after 5 P.M.; any UVa permit is required in the U lots after 5 P.M.
+In many lots, permit restrictions are lifted after 5:00 P.M.
+However, some permit restrictions are modified after 3:30 P.M. or 5:00 P.M.
+For example, D3 lots allow blue permits after 3:30 P.M.; an R1 or R2 permit is required in R2 after 5:00 P.M.; any UVA permit is required in the U lots after 5:00 P.M.
 Check the signs at every entrance/space for exact restrictions.

 D. Vehicles shall be parked within twelve inches of the curb for parallel parking and within surface markings for off-street parking.